a1henu/AE2VID/README.md

 ## Checkpoints

-Large checkpoint files are not tracked by git.
-Place external checkpoints under `pretrained/` or pass their paths with command-line arguments.
+Please place checkpoints under `pretrained/` or pass their paths with command-line arguments.

 You can download checkpoints from the [Google Drive](https://drive.google.com/drive/folders/1uJi47bzALBsfb-Szwm_YuebFhuGnmAa3?usp=share_link):